LemmySmackett/LemmySmackettCom/content/stories/general/when_the_prophet_died.md

 I holstered my gun and watched the tide carry the body out to the sea.

-Then I mounted my horse and went home. Ω
+Then I mounted my horse and went home. ■